 An abundant harvest or the ultimate catch is usually the first step in a supplier’s mission to provide their customers with yet another batch of high-quality goods.
 Knowing that your products meet high standards as they make their way to the end user can be a relief.
 However, this good fortune can be short-lived if things go wrong before your products reach your customers.

 This, undoubtedly, is every food supplier’s worst nightmare, regardless of the type of food item they’re delivering.
-Thankfully, you can prevent this if you know the ins and outs of how to ship perishable food.
-This article provides a comprehensive guide on how to ship frozen food, perishables, and refrigerated items.
+Thankfully, you can prevent this if you know the ins and outs of shipping cold food.
+This article provides a comprehensive guide on how to ship frozen food, perishables and refrigerated items.
 Read on to learn more.

 Unfortunately, this wastage is sometimes exacerbated when suppliers are shipping frozen food.
-You probably face some of these challenges too.
-Here are a few you should be aware of:
+You may face some of these challenges, too:

 1. Spoilage

 When shipping perishables, spoilage can occur due to improper packaging.
-Packing food for shipping is a very in-depth and essential process.
-It requires proper insulation and refrigeration.
-This might include creating an airtight seal using multiple layers for additional protection.
+Packing frozen or cold food items is a very in-depth process that requires proper insulation and refrigeration.
+This might include using multiple insulation layers and refrigerant solutions, like gel packs, to keep your products within their required temperature range and prevent spoilage.

 2. Extreme Temperatures